 Can’t capture speaker output, Stereo Mix not available (Windows XP only): Some PC sound hardware doesn't support capturing speaker audio from Wave Out Mix / What U Hear / Stereo Mix.
 You may be able to activate the stereo mix option in settings.
 Alternatively use a short patch cord with two 1/8" stereo plugs to connect your PC audio output to the input, then select “Line In” or “Microphone” in SoundWire Server.
 More information and pictures here.
 Consider upgrading to Windows 7 or later since these versions of Windows do not need Stereo Mix to monitor the audio output.

-Can’t turn down PC speakers without losing SoundWire audio (Windows XP or Linux only): Your PC may not allow you to turn down or mute the speaker output without affecting the sound transmitted by SoundWire.
+Can’t turn down PC speakers without losing SoundWire audio: Your PC may not allow you to turn down or mute the speaker output without affecting the sound transmitted by SoundWire.
 If muting the speaker also cuts out SoundWire audio then you must keep the main speaker volume turned up and unmuted.
 In this case you can silence laptop PC speakers by plugging something into the headphone jack like a connection cable or spare headphones.
 On Linux you can silence speakers by selecting profile “off" in the Pulse Audio Volume Control configuration tab.

 Can’t capture audio from a Windows 7/8/10 application: Some professional music applications on Windows access the audio hardware in “exclusive” mode, or use third-party audio drivers like ASIO.
 This prevents SoundWire from capturing their audio.
 You may be able to use the Stereo Mix input source, if not use the patch cord trick described above.
 This problem can also be caused by DRM music material.